-- 10. Water services for Village residents will be maintained.
+- property will mean and include office equipment, furniture, motor vehicles, tools, parts inventory, furniture and any other item commonly considered to be personal property. - 10.
+Water services for Village residents will be maintained.
 The Town will create and establish by resolution a Special Improvement District to be known as the Victory Water District (Town water district #1) as provided by Articles 12 and 12A of Town Law and assume the responsibilities of the new Water District for water supply, and also maintenance and repair of all existing water lines within the existing Village as part of the overall management of the Joint Water System with the Village of Schuylerville (Schuylerville-Victory Board of Water Management).
 The boundaries of the Water District will consist of all current water-users, primarily within the boundaries of the existing Village, and properties just outside the Village that are currently receiving water service.
 Costs for the Water District will be met by user fees established by the Joint Water Board.
 Existing Village water fund debt will revert to the Water District users and continue to be paid for through the user fees. - 11.
 Sewer services for Village residents will be maintained.
 The Town will create and establish by resolution a Special Improvement District to be known as the Victory Sewer District (Town sewer district #1) as provided by Articles 12 and 12A of Town Law and assume the responsibilities of the new Sewer District for maintenance and repair.
 The boundaries of the Sewer District will consist of all current users, primarily within the boundaries of the existing Village, and properties just outside the Village that are currently receiving sewer service.
 Costs for the Sewer District will be met by user fees. - 12.
-Street lighting services in the former Village will be maintained as part of a special taxing district and paid for through a special district tax. - 13.
+Street lighting services in the Village will be maintained as a townwide expense. - 13.
 Village streets, highways, roads, alleys, storm sewers, parks, cemetery, etc. will be included in the Town highway duties and road system and be operated and maintained by the Town as a Town-Outside-Village expense.
 Changes in the provision of municipal services include the elimination of refuse collection, elimination of brush pick-up and elimination of the annual "junk day" collection. - 14.
 Sidewalk maintenance will be provided for limited repair and replacement, following current Village practice.
 The Town will establish a Special Taxing District within the boundaries of the former Village to cover the costs associated with this service. - 15.
 Municipal association dues associated only with the Village will be saved. - 16.
 Assessor services will be provided by the Town. - 17.
 Police protection is provided by Saratoga County and the NYS Police and will continue unchanged. - 18.
 Court and Justice Services are provided by the Town and will continue unchanged. - 19.
 Animal control services are provided by the Town and will continue unchanged.